hanselfmu/react-redux-starter-kit/README.md

 # Caveats
 1. Don't use Babel plugin "transform-runtime" together with "export * from ...".
 This will cause a bug in Babel, making the built code un-runnable (basically would not translate "import" anymore).
 And since this plugin is mostly used in a library/tool according to Babel, it it recommended not to use it unless you have a very good reason.
+2. Watch out for Webpack 2.* updates, and when it will transition into an official release (we are using beta now);
+3. Watch out for Babel 6's support of decorator syntax; we are now using a legacy plugin from Babel 5.
+4. IE9 imposes the infamous stylesheet limits (https://blogs.msdn.microsoft.com/ieinternals/2011/05/14/stylesheet-limits-in-internet-explorer/); use code splitting with styles cautiously if you are accomodating IE9 (why?).

 # What this starter kit has, and does not have
 To better illustrate a proposed frontend app architecture with a layer of Node server, we use a traditional TodoMVC example.
 Check out http://todomvc.com/ for more information.